-- Information stored at the intersection of these groups may be that the rolling weekly average mark for each student.
+- Information stored at the intersection of these groups might be the rolling weekly average mark for each student.
 Students could see only their own mark.

 - Where the teacher intersects with the group, an additional, editable field could be visible for the teacher to store progress notes about each student.
 These would be visible only to the teacher.

-- As a group member, the teacher can post assign a task to all members of the
+- As a group member, the teacher can assign a task to all members of the

 class_10agroup, students can respond to the teacher or the class.